-When police arrest a suspect in a crime and believe they have sufficient evidence, they recommend charges to the State’S Attorney’s office for felony review.
-Prosecutors will review the case and determine whether there is sufficient evidence to file felony charges.
+When police arrest a suspect in a crime and believe they have sufficient evidence, they recommend charges to the Cook County State Attorney’s office (SAO) for felony review.
+The SAO will review the case and determine whether or not there is sufficient evidence to file felony charges.

 In Number One’s case, the assistant state’s attorney “rejected charges,” stating “insufficient evidence.”

 Her attacker may have been released, she said, but she continues to carry the trauma of what happened with her every day.
 She said she lost a job after the incident and now suffers serious medical issues.

 “It’s not fair,” she said.
 “We don’t get to say that we’re going to move forward and we’re done with this and it’s over.
 It’s not fair that there are no real consequences for changing someone’s life like this.”

 Where do cases end up?

 Case-level data maintained by CPD and the SAO are not tracked similarly.
 Case numbers differ across both agencies, and police do not track how often their recommended felony charges get rejected.

 This makes it difficult to follow one rape case from beginning to end – from the victim’s initial hospital visit, to interaction with law enforcement, to SAO case disposition – and identify where systemic issues occur.

 “To be able to see where they’re dropping off, where interaction wasn’t ideal, where maybe processes could be improved, would be phenomenal,” Layden said.
 “The reality is these systems are not talking to one another.
 They’re not even the same systems that are speaking the same language oftentimes.”

 However, data provided on the city’s public portal makes it possible to analyze some information about rape cases under investigation by the police department.